Bridging the generation gap

 Those precision weapons include:

-- The Small Diameter Bomb II, a winged weapon that glides more than 40 miles and can autonomously detect and classify moving targets in any weather conditions.
-Raytheon and the U.S. Air Force have completed rigorous wind-tunnel tests on SDB II, which is also slated for the F-15E, F/A-18 E/F Super Hornet and all variants of the F-35.
+- The StormBreaker™ bomb, a winged weapon that glides more than 40 miles and can autonomously detect and classify moving targets in any weather conditions.
+Raytheon and the U.S. Air Force have completed rigorous wind-tunnel tests on the StormBreaker bomb, which is also slated for the F-15E, F/A-18 E/F Super Hornet and all variants of the F-35.

-- Enhanced Paveway II, a precision munition that uses laser and GPS guidance to hit moving and fast targets.
+- Enhanced Paveway II™ bomb, a precision munition that uses laser and GPS guidance to hit moving and fast targets.
 Aircraft that use Paveway include the F-16, F/A-18, F-15, Gripen and Typhoon.

-- AIM-120D AMRAAM, the newest air-to-air weapon in the U.S. arsenal.
+- AIM-120D AMRAAM® missile, the newest air-to-air weapon in the U.S. arsenal.
 The updated variant has increased range, GPS-aided navigation and a two-way data link.

-- AIM-9X Sidewinder, the first short-range air-to-air missile to be used on the F-35.
+- AIM-9X Sidewinder™ missile, the first short-range air-to-air missile to be used on the F-35.
 The U.S. Air Force, U.S. Navy and Raytheon successfully test-fired an AIM-9X Block I missile at an airborne target from the F-35A.

-With newer weapons, older planes can "contribute in a more meaningful manner" to their missions, Copeman said.
+With newer weapons, older planes can contribute in a more meaningful manner to their missions.

 "Their ability to be equally upgraded and modified to carry AIM-120Ds or AIM-9X Block IIs exponentially increases the amount of battlespace that they can effectively control because the weapons that they carry are so much superior than their predecessors," said Dan "Dagwood" Darnell, a former U.S. Air Force F-16 pilot who now works at Raytheon.